yongmingyang/tp/docs/UserGuide.md

 Examples:
 * `find q/system, disease` - finds questions containing the word "system" and/or "disease".
 * `find a/vessels, chronic disease` - finds answers containing the word vessels, and/or the phrase "chronic disease".
-* `find t/anatomy, Nervous System` - finds question sets tagged with the word "anatomy" and/or "Nervous System" (can be both), requires exact match of words (case-insensitive).
+* `find t/anatomy, Nervous System` - finds QAndAs tagged with the word "anatomy" and/or "Nervous System" (can be both), requires exact match of words (case-insensitive).
 * `find infection, nervous system` - finds question and/or answers containing the word "infection", and/or the phrase "nervous system"

 <div markdown="block" class="alert alert-info">